gina-v/2025-sebastian-paper/README.md

 conda env create --file sebastian_env.yml
 ```

+# GZIP errors

+I have built in some gzip work arounds for fastp

+But sometimes a sample file gets through to megahit with a bad gzip compression to work around this:

+1. make sure to run snakemake with `-k` to run everything else until the offending error is all that is left
+2. run the `gzip-checker.sh` script in a `srun` with 64gb and 100 cpus

 # Metadata manipulation

 To count all the variables in a tsv file for the diagnosis column: